Bible Contradictions and False Prophecies

 But the prophet was wrong again, because Nebuchadnezzar never plundered Egypt either.

 Perhaps the most obvious refutation of one prophet by

 another occurs between the Levites, who prophesied that they would always make

-sacrifices in the temple, and prophets like Jeremiah, who said that God did want
+sacrifices in the temple (Jeremiah 33:18), and prophets who said that God did want

-sacrifices, but compassion and justice, predicting that the Israelites would
+sacrifices at all, but rather desired compassion and justice, predicting that the Israelites would

 The prophecies of the Levites that they would always offer sacrifices in the

 temple, and that an heir of David would always occupy the throne of Israel, were

 soon refuted.
 The temple was destroyed.
 The Levites went into captivity.
 Ten of